Getting Back To Basics: Learning Life Skills

 Let me pause here.

 I think women have the right to have careers and pursue their professional goals.
 I’m not saying we should stay home and dedicate our (marvelous!) brains solely to raising our children or caring for our homes.
-I’d become depressed if I did just that!
-Yet there’s no denying that equality created a major social shift.
+I’d become depressed if I did that!
+There’s no denying that equality created a major positive social shift.

-However, because both parents work in the majority of families, moms aren’t around to teach girls basic life skills — and boys aren’t being taught because well, they never were!
+However, because both parents work in the majority of families, moms aren’t around to teach girls necessary life skills — and boys aren’t being taught because well, they never were!

-So, now we have this huge vacuum where we see adults of all walks of life, rich and poor, getting dressed out of the laundry basket, scrambling to keep their daily routines together, unable to getting their bills paid — not for lack of money, but because the mail never gets opened — and almost never eating homemade meals.
+So, now we have this vast vacuum where we see adults of all walks of life, rich and poor, getting dressed out of the laundry basket, scrambling to keep their daily routines together, unable to get their bills paid — not for lack of money, but because the mail never gets opened — and almost never eating homemade meals.